Learn your child through play!

 6. Educational websites

 The Internet can be a really useful tool in the child’s learning process.
 You just need to use it wisely.
 Quite easily you can find really many interesting websites with information from many fields of science.
-The online world of knowledge does not end with Wikipedia:) For example, have a look at Neuroscientia It is a very useful service where you can find resources on cognition, intelligence, memory, creativity and the review of various IQ tests.
-In other words, it is a tool to boost the intelligence of your child.
+The online world of knowledge does not end with Wikipedia:) For example, have a look at LearnEnglish Kids It is a very useful service where you can find lots of free online games, songs, stories, and activities for children.
+In other words, it is a great tool to boost the intelligence of your child.

 Playing does not just help your kids to relax and be happy.
 It can release their intellectual potential and enhance many desirable abilities and skills.
 This is possible if you choose the right game, its intensity and also play the expected supervisory role.
 Because as always: safety first!